-These assets provide KEFI Minerals with a healthy platform that envisages gold production commencing in 2016, progressing to a production-rate of ~80,000 ounces per year in 2017 and surrounded by exciting potential for growth through exploration.
+2013 has been a period of growth and evolution for KEFI Minerals during which the Company set down foundations through the substantial resource increase for Jibal Qutman and the transformational acquisition of the Tulu Kapi project in Ethiopia.
+These assets provide KEFI with a healthy platform that envisages gold production commencing in 2016 and progressing towards a targeted production-rate of 80,000 ounces per year in 2017.